UPDATE: "Half the Picture" has been purchased by a distributor and will be in theaters in June, 2018.

-There's the whole male genius myth where you can act completely insane and berate people and throw things.
-And if you're passionate and if the movies are good, you're just a genius and everyone accepts it ... and women don't have a counterpart to that.
+There's the whole male genius myth.
+You can act completely insane and berate people and throw things, and if you're passionate and if the movies are good, you're just a genius and everyone accepts it.
+Women don't have a counterpart to that.

 On why the documentary includes images of her behind the camera with a crew of mostly women: